Listings for Nov. 27–Dec. 3, 2023; Black Friday streaming deals, "The Daily Show" has a new Canadian home, and more.

 However, HBO and HBO Max' agreements have covered the American rights only.
-HBO's international partner in Canada, Crave (owned by Bell Media), has never carried the series, either on its linear channels (like HBO Canada) or its streaming platform.
-In general, the same has been true of HBO's other international services and partners.
+As a result, until 2022, HBO's international partner in Canada, Crave (owned by Bell Media), did not carry the series, either on its linear channels (like HBO Canada) or its streaming platform.
+In general, the same was true of HBO's other international services and partners.

-Sesame Workshop (previously known as the Children's Television Workshop or CTW), the independent non-profit organization that produces the series, has a separate Canadian rights agreement with Corus Entertainment, the owner of Treehouse.
+Sesame Workshop (previously known as the Children's Television Workshop or CTW), the independent non-profit organization that produces the series, has a separate Canadian rights agreement with Corus Entertainment, the owner of Treehouse, which was most recently renewed in March 2022.
 This covers not only broadcasting rights but merchandising rights (such as a recent clothing partnership with Hudson's Bay).
 Corus' Nelvana division also co-produces Esme & Roy, another series from Sesame Workshop.

 Wasn't "Sesame Street" on CBC at one point?

 Yes, there was a Canadianized version of the main Sesame Street program that aired on CBC Television between approximately 1972 to 1996, followed by a more distinctly Canadian program called Sesame Park which aired from 1996 to the early 2000s.
 Both versions included segments produced solely for Canadian consumption, featuring exclusive Muppet characters like Basil the Bear and Louis the Otter which have not re-appeared in other Sesame programs since.

 All indications are that the CBC quietly stopped airing the program in either 2001 or 2002.
 The exact reason why the CBC dropped the series at that time is not clear, though it might have been related to a round of budget cuts that took place in 2000 which caused the public broadcaster to re-evaluate various parts of its operations.